prachi-tripathi/San-Francisco-crime-analysis/README.md

 # San-Francisco-crime-analysis

-# About Dataset- San Francisco registered committed offences of crime record data of the year 2016
+# Dataset- San Francisco registered committed offences of crime record data of the year 2016
 The dataset can be downloaded from - https://bit.ly/2EfvRaG
 1. The Data Description is as follows -
 2.  incident_id - A number assigned to each incident reported.